salvo-hck/OverTheWire-Bandit-Writeups/README.md

 # OverTheWire-Bandit-Writeups
 My solutions and technical notes for the Bandit levels on OverTheWire

+OverTheWire Bandit Completion 🚩
+This repository contains my technical notes and solutions for the OverTheWire Bandit wargame.

+🛡️ Key Skills Demonstrated:
+Linux PrivEsc: Exploiting SUID binaries and cronjobs.

+Network Security: Using nc, and openssl for service discovery.

+Automation: Writing bash and python scripts to automate brute-force attacks.

+Shell Escaping: Breaking out of restricted shells ($0, vim, etc.).

 # Bandit Notes

 **Tags**: #Bandit #Linux #CTF